skilesare/immortality/a_definition_of_immortality.md

 To go to a further technalogical step, if I'm able to crate a nano-device that simulates a neuron with fidelity and I'm able to arrange these simulated nurons in the same connections as your in your mind, this new mind would be the same mind.

-Now having two minds that think they are on mind cause a another set of issues, but lets not get ahead of ourselves.
+Now having two minds that think they are one mind cause a another set of issues, but lets not get ahead of ourselves.

 ##On Immediate Hurdles